zencart/documentation/content/user/ezpages/what_are_ezpages.md

 If you try to set a combination of HTML Content, Internal Link and/or External Link, the Link will be flagged in the listing with a read icon to alert you to your mistake.

-<b>WARNING...</b>
+<b>WARNING</b>

-When using Editors such as HTMLarea, if you hit enter in the HTML Content area
-will be added.
+When using Editors such as CKEditor, if you hit enter in the HTML Content area, whitespace will be added.
 These will be detected as "content" and will override any Internal Link URL or External Link URL.

-### Admin Only Display

-Sometimes, when working on EZ-Pages, you will want to be able to work on a Live Site and see the results of your work, but not allow the Customers to see this until you are done.

-There are 3 settings in the Configuration ...
-EZ-Pages Settings for the Header, Footer and Sidebox Status:

-*   OFF
-*   ON
-*   Admin Only

-The Admin Only setting is controlled by the IP Address(es) set in the Website Maintenance.

-This can be very handy when needing to work on a Live Site but not wanting customers to see the work in progress.